omkar9405/omkar9405/README.md

 ### About me🧑:
-I am Computer Science Engineering student.<br/>
-I am interested in learning DS, Front end and backend web technolgies and would 💖 to grow my knowledge in these Technologies.
+👋 Hello there!
+I'm Omkar, a passionate Full Stack Engineer with a knack for building robust and scalable web applications.
+With a background in both front-end and back-end development, I thrive in dynamic environments where I can utilize my skills to craft innovative solutions.

 <img align="right" alt="GIF" src="https://owaisnoor.info/blog/wp-content/uploads/2019/03/maxresdefault.jpg" width="400" height="280" />

-- 🔭 I’m currently working on Mern Stack Web Development project.
+- 🔭 I’m currently working on Mean Stack Web Development project.
 - 🌱 I’m currently learning Backend Development.
 - 🤔 I’m looking for help with Open source Contribution.
 - 💬 Ask me about Frontend and Backend.